HOZAIFAN/HackTheBox-WriteUps./Hathor/readme.md

 This revealed the original file was named `cert.pfx` and lived on GinaWild's desktop - a certificate stored directly on a user's desktop is very likely used for something specific, possibly code signing.

-## Phase 3: Downloading and Cracking Certificate Passwords
+## Downloading and Cracking Certificate Passwords

 To analyze the certificate files, we needed to transfer them to our attack machine first.
 We copied all three PFX files to the writable SMB share for easy download: